20milliliter/command-terminal/docs/UsingCommandBuilder.md

 - Multiple commands being registered together for brevity, with a concluding `Branch()` and `Callback()` for each branch.
 - A `Callback()` is registered for command where none of its optional arguments are provided, and a second `Callback()` where they are.

 The callback function takes a callback `Callable`, and a tag_array `Array[StringName]`.
 The callback is the `Callable` that CommandServer will invoke to run the command.
-The tag_array is the arguments it will provide to that callable, as tag names.
+The tag_array is the arguments the server will provide to that callable, in order, as their tag names as defined by `.Tag*()` calls.

 ## Optional